kartikeygupta8/node_backend/README.md

 # node_backend
-a application with multiple API
+a node application with multiple API for multiple operations.
+It also contain a postman collection by which you can target the endpoints easily.